Skip to main content

 One of the key factors, in addition to need, that determines the amount of aid a student can receive is availability of funds.
 As a result, grant funding may fall short of the amount for which a student is eligible.

-Charter Oak, like most schools, is not able to meet full need as demonstrated by many financial aid applicants without self-help aid (i.e., federal Direct Loans).
+Charter Oak State College, like most schools, is not able to meet full need as demonstrated by many financial aid applicants without self-help aid (i.e., federal Direct Loans).
 Therefore, it is very important to meet application priority dates to receive the maximum amount of grant aid available based on a student's eligibility.

 • Updates or corrections are made to the FAFSA;

-• There is conflicting information submitted by the student;
+• There is conflicting information from any source;

 • Post-screening alerts from the National Student Loan Data System;

-• Changes in enrollment status (i.e., full-time to part-time, withdrawing or dropping classes, and not attending or participating in classes)
+• Changes in enrollment status (i.e., less than full-time, withdrawing or dropping classes, and not attending or participating in classes)

 • Receipt of outside sources of financial assistance such as a scholarship or tuition assistance benefit;